-Masters of Science in Leadership for the Heath Care Professional
+Masters of Science in Organizational Leadership

 According to the Journal of Healthcare Leadership, the delivery of healthcare today depends on a growing group of professionals coming together as an interdisciplinary team.
 At the same time there are many forces that are shaping the delivery of healthcare.
 Many of these forces are being driven by changes in concepts of health and well being, research and discovery, as well as the development of new technologies.
 Yet it is only through dynamic leadership that the professionals themselves will be in a position to guide these transformations.
 Effective leadership is necessary to meet the challenges of delivering quality patient healthcare in the 21st century.
 As organizations and the world become "flatter," with less emphasis on authority, leadership is needed on all levels.
 Effective leadership has proven results, from the release of employees' potential to improved patient care, to budgetary performance at the bottom line.
 According to the Institute for Strategic Change, the "stock price of well-led companies grew by over 900% over 10 years, compared with 74% for poorly led companies".
 In research with Harvard Business School, executive search consultants found that the quality of leadership accounts for some 15-20% of the total difference in organizations' performance.
 The U.S. Bureau of Labor forecasts two of the top ten job growth areas are in healthcare.